 “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.”
 Dr Seuss.

-Reading is an important life skill, but more importantly it is a source of pleasure, another world in which children can explore, have adventures and discover new things.
-At Buxton Junior School, we love books and we want to instil this love of reading in our children.
-We teach English through a shared book approach.
-We believe that reading encourages children to use their imagination – a book can take you anywhere you want to go!
+- Reading is an important life skill, but more importantly it is a source of pleasure, another world in which children can explore, have adventures and discover new things.
+At Buxton Junior School, we love books and we want to instil this love of reading in our children, believing that reading encourages children to use their imagination – a book can take you anywhere you want to go!
 As well as helping children to develop their skills of inference, empathy and imagination, reading is just fun and we want our children to love books as much as we all do.

 This YouTube video will help your child with pronunciation of the letters.